BigInt-NCY/angular-gcm/README.md

 ## Angular Google Cloud Messaging

-Angular-gcm is a simple directive allowing users to subscribe to Google Cloud Messaging API by clicking a button.
+Angular-gcm is a simple service allowing users to subscribe to Google Cloud Messaging API.

 ## Setup